npm/template-oss/README.md

 This directory is where all the logic for applying files lives.
 It should be possible to add new files without modifying anything in this directory.
-To add a file, add the templated file to `lib/content/$FILENAME` and add entry for it in `lib/content/index.js` depending on where and when it should be written (root vs workspace, repo vs module, add vs remove, etc).
+To add a file, add the templated file to `lib/content/$FILENAME` and an entry for it in `lib/content/index.js` depending on where and when it should be written (root vs workspace, repo vs module, add vs remove, etc).